kinged007/telegram-summarizer/README.md

 This script signs into a user's account.
 It has not been tested with a Bot account, but should work in theory.

-To get the channel IDs, you can forward any message from the channel you want to work with to an ID Bot (e.g., @username_to_id_bot).
+To get the channel IDs, you can:
+1. Forward any message from the channel you want to work with to an ID Bot (e.g., @username_to_id_bot).
 The ID should start with -100 for groups or channels.
+2. Use Telegram usernames directly (e.g., @username) in your Templates.txt file.
+3. Use the special 'me' value to refer to your own account.

 ### Topic-Specific Chats